 Mariana Trench Cross-Section: The Mariana Trench is the boundary between two tectonic plates: the Pacific Plate and the Mariana Plate.
 Image by NOAA.

 The Deepest Part of the Ocean: Challenger Deep

 The lowest point on the surface of the Earth's crust is underwater, in the western North Pacific Ocean.
 There is a convergent plate boundary where the Pacific Plate is being forced down into the mantle beneath the Mariana Plate.
-At this type of plate boundary an elongated depression called a "trench" is formed - in this case, it is the Mariana Trench.
-(See map and illustration below right.)
+At this type of plate boundary, an elongated depression called a "trench" is formed - in this case, it is the Mariana Trench.
+(See map and illustration.)